dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

-A constructor invocation of the form `C.name(args)` (respectively `C(args)`) where `C` denotes a non-generic class is resolved in the same manner, with `m == 0`. *In this case, type parameters declared by `E` will be bound to values selected by instantiation to bound.*
+A constructor invocation of the form `C.name(args)` (respectively `C(args)`) where `C` denotes a non-generic class is resolved in the same manner, with `m == 0`.

+*In this case, type parameters declared by `E` may be inferred based on the constructor signature (similarly to the example with `A.computed` above), or they will be bound to values selected by instantiation to bound.*

 Consider a constructor invocation of the form `C.name(args)` (and similarly for `C(args)`) where `C` denotes a generic class.
 As usual, the